ga-wdi-lessons/react-intro/readme.md

 * **React:** The library itself.
 * **React-DOM:** An additional module that allows us to update the DOM using React components.
 * **Webpack:** You learned about this "code bundler" in your [Build Tools lesson](https://github.com/ga-wdi-lessons/build-tools#webpack-10-mins).
 * **Babel:** This one's actually new.
-We'll be using Babel to compile an HTML-like syntax called JSX into Javascript.
+We'll be using Babel to transpile an HTML-like syntax called JSX into Javascript.

 <details>
   <summary>What's the difference between `devDependencies` and `dependencies`?</summary>